ucb-art/bag3_readthedocs/docs/source/workspaces.rst

     	export CMAKE_HOME=/path/to/programs/cmake-3.17.0

 #.
-In ``.bashrc``, update the paths to the PDK and other programs.
+In ``.bashrc``, update the paths to the PDK installation directory and other programs.

 #.
 For server traffic management and space utilization reasons, we recommend putting simulation
    results, output logs from DRC, LVS, etc, in a "scratch" space to avoid increasing the size of the workspace area.
-Configure BAG to use the "scratch" space by editing this line in `` .bashrc_bag``:
+Configure BAG to use the "scratch" space by editing this line in ``.bashrc_bag``:

     .. code-block:: bash